-Addiction is a physical illness and has a strong mental component.
+Addiction is a physical illness and has a strong psychological component.
 When dealing with addiction, psychotherapy is an extremely useful tool.
 It works well because it helps people identify why they struggle with addiction, so they learn methods of fighting off cravings and triggers.
-If you or a loved one is considering Oregon addiction therapy programs, it is helpful to learn about DBT vs CBT therapeutic treatment.
+If you or a loved one is considering Oregon addiction therapy programs, it is helpful to learn about DBT vs. CBT programs.
 Here is what you need to know about these helpful addiction treatments.

 What Is CBT?

-To understand CBT vs DBT, it is important to first understand how these therapies work.
-CBT stands for cognitive behavioral therapy and is a type of treatment that focuses on problem-solving and hands-on assistance.
+To understand CBT vs. DBT, it is important to first understand how these therapies work.
+CBT stands for cognitive-behavioral therapy and is a type of psychotherapy treatment that focuses on problem-solving and hands-on assistance.
 CBT is a widely used and highly effective therapy that helps with addiction, depression, and PTSD.
 Unlike some other forms of therapy, CBT has highly structured sessions and a short time frame that lasts a few days to a couple of months.
 CBT is done in one-on-one or group counseling sessions.

 The goal of CBT is to change a person’s behavior by helping them understand the patterns and distorted thinking behind their behavior.
 During a session, the therapist works with the patient to identify negative thinking patterns, habits, and triggers that lead to drug abuse or other problematic behavior.
 Then, the therapist discusses techniques for changing thought patterns and overcoming triggers.
 This treatment is valuable for people with addictions because it helps them seek help after a relapse.